 The Old Inn (photo credit: canuckrunningamuck)

 The best part about the Old Inn, however, is behind it.
 A quick walk from the car park leads to a walking trail that opens onto a spectacular view of Castle Stalker.
 Dating from the mid 1400s, the castle strikes an imposing silhouette against the backdrop of the mountains.
 It is a privately-owned property, but my understanding is that you can charter tours through their website if you are so inclined.

 The silhouette of Castle Stalker on a sunny day (photo credit: canuckrunningamuck)

 Twenty minutes down the A828, still in the district of Appin, we discovered The Creagan Inn, a delightful pub situated at the end of a channel.
 Its deck out back has wide, sweeping views of the loch and of the mountains of the West Highlands (and, in cooperative weather, sets the perfect scene for a casual dockside meal).
 I enjoyed mussels freshly caught in Loch Linnhe, paired with a buttery broth and smoky Scottish salmon.
 The blaze of sunset over the loch was the perfect finish for the meal.

 Local, freshly caught mussels from Loch Linnhe (photo credit: canuckrunningamuck)

 The West Highlands, and the myriad villages that line the lochs and coastline, are filled with so many charming secrets.
-It’s not difficult to stumble on a castle or a church hundreds of years old, or round corner on a road that opens onto an awe-inspiring view.
-And sometimes, oftentimes, that view may be only steps away.
+It’s not difficult to stumble on a castle or a church hundreds of years old, or round a corner on a road that opens onto an awe-inspiring view.
+And sometimes, oftentimes, that view is only steps away.